Skip to main content

 If you want one stable setup, regular VAT is often the cleaner choice when your business is growing, your costs include recoverable input VAT, or your client mix may create EU admin.
 For certain EU transactions, a valid USt-IdNr. is required, and some cases trigger Zusammenfassende Meldung (ZM) duties.
 Kleinunternehmer in § 19 Abs.
 1 status are explicitly exempt from ZM filing, but cross-border work still needs transaction-level checks.

 When Kleinunternehmerregelung is the better fit, treat eligibility as a live control, not a one-time assumption.
-Use this note in your checklist: Add current threshold after verification.
+Treat the current threshold as unresolved until official German tax guidance, Finanzamt records, or a tax advisor verifies it for the period you are checking.
 The eligibility test uses collected net turnover without VAT, so tracking only issued invoices can misstate your position.

 Lock your invoice template to your chosen path.
 Under § 19 Abs.
 1 UStG, do not state VAT separately and include the exemption note.
 For line-item and wording mechanics, use How to Write a Legally Compliant Invoice in Germany.